On the stability of an in-line formation of hydrodynamically interacting flapping plates: Numerical Results

-We make two observations about the solution~\eqref{LinSoln} to the linearized model system~\eqref{WuEqnLin}.
-First, the equilibrium schooling states are linearly stable because the perturbations decay in time, $x_n(t)\rightarrow 0$ as $t\rightarrow\infty$.
-Moreover, the decay rate $s_1/2$ increases with $U$, as is evident from~\eqref{e:s1}, and thus with the flapping amplitude $A$, providing a rationale for the observation that a larger flapping amplitude stabilizes the schooling state.
-Second, from Eq.~\eqref{xnAsymp} it is evident that the perturbations are amplified progressively downstream, because the exponential decay factor $\rme^{s_2t}$ is multiplied by an increasingly large power of $t$.
-This argument provides a qualitative rationale for the observation that the schooling states become less stable as the number of wings increases, as nonlinear effects could presumably further amplify the perturbations and thus dislodge the trailing plates from their equilibrium positions.
+We proceed by making two observations about this solution.
+First, the equilibrium schooling states are linearly stable because the perturbations decay in time, $x_m(t)\rightarrow 0$ as $t\rightarrow\infty$.
+Moreover, the decay rate $s_1/2$ increases with $U$, as is evident from~\eqref{e:s1}, and thus with the flapping amplitude $A$, providing a rationale for the observation from our vortex sheet simulations (\S~\ref{ssec:loss}) that a larger flapping amplitude stabilizes the schooling state.
+Second, by plotting the solution~\eqref{LinSoln} for the parameter values adopted in this paper, we observe that the perturbations are amplified downstream, in that at intermediate times they exhibit oscillations that grow in time and have progressively larger amplitude as $m$ increases.
+To see why this is the case, we observe that the exponential decay factors $\rme^{s_2t}$ in~\eqref{LinSoln} are multiplied by increasingly large powers of $t$ as $m$ increases.
+More precisely, note that~\eqref{Recursion1} can be solved explicitly for $B_{m-2}^{(m)}$, from which the long-time asymptotic behavior of $x_m(t)$ can be deduced:

+We find that, for the parameter values adopted in this paper, $|X_m(t)|$ provides an adequate approximation for the envelope of the oscillating solution $x_m(t)$ in~\eqref{LinSoln}.
+Moreover, it is easy to see that $|X_m(t)|\propto t^{m-2}\rme^{s_1t/2}$ attains its maximum value of

+By using Stirling's formula, $m!\sim \sqrt{2\pi m}(m/\mathrm{e})^m$ as $m\rightarrow\infty$, we conclude that the peak of the envelope $X_m^*$ increases with $m$ for sufficiently large $m$ provided that $T_0\xi/(\omega M|s_1|) > 1$, as is the case for the parameter values adopted in this paper.
+Moreover, the time $t_m$ at which the peak is attained increases with $m$, which further illustrates that the oscillations propagate downstream.
+The linear theory thus provides a qualitative rationale for the observation from our vortex sheet simulations (\S~\ref{ssec:loss}) that the schooling states become less stable as the number of wings increases.